home-assistant/home-assistant.io/source/_components/hive.markdown

   - /components/switch.hive/
 ---

 The `hive` integration is the main integration to set up and integrate all supported Hive devices.
-Once configured with the minimum required details it will detect and add all    Hive devices into Home Assistant, including support for multi zone heating.
+Once configured with the minimum required details it will detect and add all Hive devices into Home Assistant, including support for multi-zone heating.

 This integration uses the unofficial API used in the official Hive website [https://my.hivehome.com](https://my.hivehome.com), and you will need to use the same Username and P    you use on the Hive website to configure this Hive integration in Home Assistant.